mtoncic/ReactBoilerplate/README.md

 ```
 webpack as module bundler that uses babel and html loaders
-webpack-dev-server as dev server that provides live-reloading
+webpack-dev-server as dev server that builds app, runs it from the memory and provides live-reloading
 css-loader that takes a CSS file and resolves imports and url()
 style-loader that takes styles loaded with css-loader and creates
 a <style> tag in page's <head> element containing those styles